lenakba/ostRc/README.md

 The OSTRC package is a collection of R functions for working with sports injury data.
-Among other functions, the package provides tools for handling data from the Oslo Sports Trauma Research Centre Questionnaire on health problems.
+Among other functions, the package provides tools for handling data from the Oslo Sports Trauma Research Centre Questionnaire on overuse injuries or health problems.

 ## OSTRC questionnaire

-The OSTRC questionnaire collects self-reported injury data.
+The OSTRC questionnaire collects self-reported injury and illness data.
-The functions for handling OSTRC-questionnaire data are generalized to work with any OSTRC-questionnaire version.
-We denote these OSTRC-O 1.0, OSTRC-H 1.0, and OSTRC-H 2.0, respectively.
-Based on the articles they were introduced, in chronological order from the first to last version:
+The functions for handling OSTRC-questionnaire data are generalized to work with any OSTRC-questionnaire type and version.
+The overuse questionnaire is denoted OSTRC-O. The health problem questionnaire is denoted OSTRC-H. Version 1.0 corresponds to the original introduction of the questionnaires, version 2.0 to the updated version after the review panel meeting.
+Based on the articles they were introduced, in chronological order from the earliest to latest version:

 <ol>
 <li>